Testing Microservices and Microservices Testing Strategy

 Suppose we are booking a hotel for our next trip to Goa.
-We land on a website that gives out the best hotel options, compares the options and then lets you book the hotels and resorts from there.
-This platform not only does this but also tells you the nearest recreational places, beaches and tourist spots that you can visit.
+We land on a website that gives out the best hotel options, compares the options, and then lets you book the hotels and resorts from there.
+This platform not only does this but also tells you the nearest recreational places, beaches, and tourist spots that you can visit.
 In the end, this website or app lets you choose the payment method to make the final transaction.

-All this while that we have been enjoying a smooth experience, there have been countless processes taking place underneath the surface.
+All this while we have been enjoying a smooth experience, there have been countless processes taking place underneath the surface.
 These are the microservices operating below.
 This involves customer interaction as well as complex algorithms and coding running continuously behind.

 Microservices is a programming algorithm that enables developers to create scalable and flexible applications.
-These applications and websites are known to facilitate services in healthcare, telecommunication, finance, banking, AI and IoT sectors.
+These applications and websites are known to facilitate services in healthcare, telecommunication, finance, banking, AI, and IoT sectors.

 Each subset of microservices connects with the others and communicates with them.
 For this purpose, standard Application Programming Interfaces(APIs) allow users to write in different languages on various technologies.
 Microservices are small and simple, grouped to do one job.
 They are highly flexible and scalable, which means that they can be modified and stretched as per needs.
 Not to be mistaken, microservices are not small in size; rather it refers to their singular goal.

 Testing these codes and algorithms so that they work accordingly in the external environment.
-Microservices testing is the process of recognising and fixing any bugs arising in the algorithm.
+Microservices testing is the process of recognizing and fixing any bugs arising in the algorithm.
 When one microservice works perfectly, the whole application will also do so.

 How Does Microservices Testing Take Place?